 Administered by the U.S. Department of Agriculture, the Food and Nutrition Service, and local SNAP offices, the food assistance program has clear and documented guidelines about who qualifies and specific items program benefits can be used to purchase.

 6 Important Facts About Food Stamps

 - How to Apply for Food Stamps

 - How to Use an EBT Card

 - Other Federal Food Assistance Programs

-In addition to providing food stamps, the SNAP program offers nutrition services, education initiatives, and job assistance – all of which are designed to help low-income families develop the skills they need to guarantee a steady supply of healthy food for their households.
+In addition to providing food stamps, the SNAP program offers nutrition services, education initiatives, and job assistance – all of which are designed to help low-income families develop the skills and resources they need to guarantee a steady supply of healthy food for their households.
 This is a crucial government food assistance program aimed at reducing hunger and food insecurity across the U.S.